 For the benefit of those who aren’t as familiar with the Chinese zodiac in general, eastern astrology (like western astrology) is made up of twelve signs.
 Unlike western astrology, however, all of the signs in the Chinese zodiac are represented by an animal, and the animal you are depends on the year you were born.

 If you were born in 1989 you are a Snake.
 If you were born in 1975 you are a Rabbit.
 If you were born in 1998 you are a Tiger.* And so forth.

-*Note: The Chinese calendar begins on either January or February of each year.
+*Note: The Chinese calendar begins in either January or February of each year.
 This is because it follows the lunar calendar based on the movement of the Moon.
-As you can imagine, Chinese Astrology is heavily influenced by the Moon!
-Read up on your own Chinese Zodiac sign.
+As you can imagine, Chinese astrology is heavily influenced by the Moon!
+Read up on your own Chinese zodiac sign.